mfarizky/ligres-uber-lyft/README.md

 5. Open a pull request.

 ## Acknowledgements
-- The [London Crime dataset](https://www.kaggle.com/datasets/jboysen/london-crime) provided by Kaggle.
+- The [Uber and Lyft Dataset Boston, MA](https://www.kaggle.com/datasets/brllrb/uber-and-lyft-dataset-boston-ma) provided by Kaggle.
 - Inspiration and guidance from various data science and machine learning communities.
 ---